Seeds to sow now:

 • Order bare root roses.
 Bare root roses are cheaper to buy and have posted than container-grown roses.
 There is also a much broader range of roses available by mail-order than can be purchased in most garden centres.

-Ordering early and planting within the first few weeks of October will allow them to start to get established before the hard winter frosts, but planted later in the winter/new year, they'll still settle in quickly, begin to sprout in the spring and flower in the summer.
+Ordering early and planting within the first few weeks of October will allow them to start to get established before the hard winter frosts, but planted later in the winter/new year (up until the end of April), they'll still settle in quickly, begin to sprout and flower in the summer.
 When planting a bare root rose in winter you'll initially need to water it in well, but unless we have a particularly dry spell it shouldn't need additional watering, if planting in early spring, you'll need to keep an eye on the weather and water regularly to stop the roots from drying out.

 • Refirm the roots of any shrubs that may have been lifted by frost.